Bernard Le Grelle: Security and antiterrorism

 Since 1986, Le Grelle had regular contacts with the Presidential counterterrorist cell which was particularly active as Paris was the target of numerous terrorist attacks.
-Le Grelle became an informal agent for the Cell and had regular contacts and meetings in Washington with the Senate Subcommittee on Security and Terrorism, with staff members of the National Security Council at the White House, with the Heritage Foundation, CIA agents and with personalities like Neil Livingstone, Joel Lisker, former head of the FBI antiterrorist unit and chief counsel of the subcommittee on security and terrorism of the Senate judiciary committee.
+Le Grelle became an informal agent for the Cell and had regular contacts and meetings in Washington, D.C. with the Senate Subcommittee on Security and Terrorism, with staff members of the National Security Council at the White House, with The Heritage Foundation, CIA agents and with personalities like Neil Livingstone, Joel Lisker, former head of the FBI anti-terrorist unit and chief counsel of the subcommittee on security and terrorism of the Senate Judiciary Committee.

 Political clubs

 Le Grelle is the founder of The "Cercle des Trente", meetings of 30 CEO of French companies and a French version of the United States Congressional Joint Economic Committee, the "Cercle Enterprise et Politique", which organized meetings with senators and members of Parliament of the majority and the opposition for business leaders.